redaliscbe/Machine-Learning-for-Cybersecurity/README.md

 9. Implement a text classification algorithm (e.g., Naive Bayes or SVM) to classify emails as spam or not spam.
 10. Use k-means to classify network events into normal and abnormal categories
 11. Develop a decision tree classifier to detect malicious data injections within databases.
 12. Develop a model that uses context (e.g., timestamp, source IP, and event type) to detect malicious events within wireless sensor networks.

+## Cyber Security Excellence

+## Cyber Security Certificate

 ## License